Alexey-Savelyev/Actions-upsert-json-values/README.md

 # GitHub Action - Upsert JSON values

-This GitHub Action helps edit a JSON file
+This GitHub Action helps to edit a JSON file

 ## Usage